S-Gol/HeatTransferFinalProj/README.md

  Exit the window when done

- Draw the boundaries in the OpenCV window, usinb B to toggle materials
+ Draw the boundaries in the OpenCV window, using B to toggle boundaries

  Exit the window when done